embeddedcrab/freertos_tcpip_eth_port_xmc4500relax/demo/demo_info.md

-# Demo project done in lunux environment
+# Demo project done in linux environment for ARM Cortex M4

 This demo project contains simple led blinking using Systick interrupt for every specific interval in C and C++ environment.